ec-intl/.github/profile/README.md

 ## Elizabeth Consulting International

 👋 Hi there 👋, Welcome to Elizabeth Consulting International's GitHub site.
+Our code is developed in public and private repositories on GitHub.

-## About
+## About ECI

 Elizabeth Consulting International (ec-intl) is a professional consulting services firm registered in Castries, Saint Lucia.
 We bring value to our clients by streamlining and automating their current processes; by helping them design new, competitive products and services that exploit modern technological advances; and by building resilience into their business model through risk and vulnerability assessments and adaptation and mitigation planing.